W R Burner (Minister of the Gospel)

 A prayer of faith to God is able to sustain that which He has created.
 A prayer of recognition of Him who has given of His own begotten Son to the salvation of mankind.
 Scripture reveals: For God so loved the world that he gave his only begotten Son (the Lord Jesus Christ), that whosoever believes in him should not perish, but have everlasting life (John 3:16).

-He that believes on the Son has everlasting life: and he that believes not the Son shall not see life; but the wrath of God abides (or remains on him (John 3:36).
+He that believes on the Son has everlasting life: and he that believes not the Son shall not see life; but the wrath of God abides (remains) on him (John 3:36).
 It is a conditional commitment; if one fails to receive Christ into one's heart and life, wrath instead of mercy comes into focus.

-Scripture reveals: There are certain men crept in unawares (or unnoticed), who were before of old ordained (or marked out) for this condemnation, ungodly men, turning the grace of God into lasciviousness (a license to immorality), and denying the Lord God, and our Lord Jesus Christ (Jude 1:4).
+Scripture reveals: There are certain men crept in unawares (unnoticed), who were before of old ordained (marked out) for this condemnation, ungodly men, turning the grace of God into lasciviousness (a license to immorality), and denying the Lord God, and our Lord Jesus Christ (Jude 1:4).
 They become as tares among the wheat spreading their poisonous doctrines.

-There are many today who are writing their own doctrinal beliefs; casting aside Biblical principles of yesteryear.
-Such individuals are turning the grace of God from its original nature, design, and use; thereby hardening and encouraging others towards a life of sin.
+It was noted there are many today who are writing their own doctrinal beliefs; casting aside Biblical principles of yesteryear.
+Such individuals are turning the grace of God from its original nature, design, and use; thereby hardening and encouraging others to do likewise.

-Those who are not sound in God's Word can suffer the faith of losing out to the instructive Word of God through the deception of man.
+Those who are not sound in God's Word can suffer the faith of losing out to the instructive Word of God; through the deception of man.
 Scripture reveals: That we may be delivered from unreasonable and wicked men for all men have not faith (2 Thessalonians 3:2).

-A Bible commentary noted: No man has faith of himself, it is the gift of God, and the operation of His Spirit, and is given to the elect of God.
+It was noted that no man has faith of himself, it is the gift of God, and the operation of His Spirit, and is given to the elect of God.
 All professors of religion, even members of churches, may not always process what they profess.